-NVU-Johnson has contracted with the company Everfi, to offer their students online education and prevention courses AlcoholEdu and Sexual Assault Prevention Suite.
-AlcoholEdu provides awareness training, alcohol abuse prevention, and safe drinking tips for college students.
-Sexual Assault Prevention Suite includes Title IX and Cleary Act training that engages undergraduate students in fostering healthy relationships and preparing them to recognize and respond to sexual assault and harassment when it occurs.
-NVU-Johnson also offers several outreach programs to the student community throughout the year in addition to week-long awareness events such as National Collegiate Alcohol Awareness Week in October.
-During this week, the Student Government Association, Athletics Department, Residential Life, Public Safety office, and the NVU-Johnson Wellness Center staff collaborate to provide increased awareness regarding the psychosocial and health risks associated with alcohol and drug use.
-Consent Week in September offers programs, workshops and information to our student community, offered by Residence Life, the Dean of Students Office and the Wellness Center with additional outreach from outside community organizations such as the Clarina Howard Nichols Center.
-In April, The Wellness Center, in collaboration with the Athletics Department brings awareness and education around Healthy Relationships, Dating Violence and Domestic Assault by sponsoring A Walk for the Silent event on campus in addition to a Wellness Center fair which includes information tables hosted by several organizations within Lamoille County.
+NVU-Johnson offers several outreach programs to the student community throughout the year in addition to week-long awareness events such as consent week and National Collegiate Alcohol Awareness Week in October.
+During these awareness weeks, the Student Government Association, Athletics, Student Life, Public Safety, and the NVU-Johnson Wellness Center staff collaborate to provide increased awareness and education in engaging and informative ways. additional outreach and education are also provided from outside community organizations such as the Recovery Center and Clarina Howard Nichols Center.
+In April, The Wellness Center, in collaboration with the Athletics Department brings awareness and education around Healthy Relationships, Dating Violence,, and Domestic Assault by sponsoring A Walk for the Silent event on campus in addition to a Wellness Center fair which includes information tables hosted by several organizations within Lamoille County.

-Freshman Orientation at NVU-Johnson includes comprehensive alcohol and drug outreach programming.
-The University pursues grant funding to support and implement additional programs aimed at reducing alcohol abuse and works with local prevention coalitions and community partners to run social norms and marketing campaigns.
+The University pursues grant funding to support and implement additional programs aimed at reducing relationship violence and alcohol abuse and works with local prevention coalitions and community partners to run social norms and marketing campaigns.

-The NVU-Johnson Wellness Center employs a full time counselor, two part-time counselors, and graduate interns who are completing their Master's degrees in clinical mental health.
-Students who violate NVU-Johnson alcohol and/or drug policies may be referred to one of NVU-Johnson's campus-based counselors, as well as receive referrals to off campus counselors.
+The NVU-Johnson Wellness Center employs a full-time counselor, two part-time counselors, and graduate interns who are completing their Master's degrees in clinical mental health.
+Students who violate NVU-Johnson alcohol and/or drug policies may be referred to one of NVU-Johnson's campus-based counselors, as well as receive referrals to off-campus counselors.
 Self-referred students who are experiencing difficulties related to alcohol and/or drug use are also provided with education, treatment, and referrals to off-campus providers when appropriate.

-The NVU-Johnson Wellness Center offers Screening, assessment, psycho-education and counseling services on campus.
-Students may self-refer or be mandated by the Dean of Students office due to violations of NVU's Drug and Alcohol policies or due to mental health safety concerns.
-Mandated students are also welcome to seek other off- campus services, and the Counseling Center has local referral lists available.
-As with all of our counseling services, substance abuse services are confidential, requiring a written release of information before any communication can be made regarding compliance with mandated counseling.
-Regardless of the reason for referral, the counseling center embraces a holistic, developmental, harm reduction model.
+The NVU-Johnson Wellness Center offers Screening, assessment, psycho-education, and counseling services on campus.
+Students may self-refer or a required referral by the Dean of Students office due to concerns related to significant Drug or Alcohol use or due to mental health and safety concerns.
+Students are also welcome to seek other off-campus services.
+The wellness Center has local referral lists available.
+All wellness center services are confidential, requiring a written release from the student before any communications or information is shared.
+Regardless of the reason for referral, the wellness center embraces a holistic, developmental, harm reduction model.

 NVU-Lyndon offers several proactive program opportunities for students in the form of interactive Residential Life programs and passive information available via bulletin boards and handouts.
-In addition the Residential Life staff produces programming in recognition of the week-long awareness event, National Collegiate Alcohol Awareness Week, in October.
+In addition, the Residential Life staff produces programming in recognition of the week-long awareness event, National Collegiate Alcohol Awareness Week, in October.
 During this week Residential Life provides increased awareness regarding the psychosocial and health risks associated with alcohol and drug use.

-Student Life also partners with Judicial Educator to provide online modules for students in need of extra education around the topic of drugs and alcohol.
+Student Life also partners with Judicial Educators to provide online modules for students in need of extra education around the topic of drugs and alcohol.
 The modules can be used in a preventative nature or as a response to violations of the code of conduct.
 Students must receive an 80% when completing the course to 'pass'.